You’re showing buyers around a property – what do you tell them?

 And that’s why good real estate copywriting has never been more crucial.

-While great photos and accurate data help buyers narrow their selection, the listing description is what differentiates and ‘sells’ a property.
+While great photos, video, and accurate data help buyers narrow their selection, the listing description is what differentiates and ‘sells’ a property.
 All those things you would have pointed out during an inspection need to be in the property description.

 We buy with emotion and rationalise our decision later.
 Good copy creates an emotional connection to the property, helping buyers imagine themselves living happily in the home.